 It feels as though the world has been waiting for a literary take on the photo-sharing app.
-Who among us hasn't been queasy after a bout of girl-crush stalking, or that very particular self-aware frustration when unable to find the right angle for a cocktail snap?
+Who among us hasn't been queasy after a bout of girl crush stalking, or that very particular self-aware frustration when unable to find the right angle for a selfie?
 Not posting would be like having a margarita without the salt.
 What makes Sympathy such a standout in its approach to social media is a move way from Black Mirror-style satire and, instead, a smart and lyrical evocation of that murky emotional terrain between our online and offline selves.

-The novel, written by 28-year-old London native Olivia Sudjic, has already been praised by the likes of Diana Athill and is one of the most talked about debuts of the year.
-We meet in a cafe near my flat, which I've chosen specifically for its Instagrammable properties: millennial pink tables, food served on pastel plates.
+The novel, written by 28-year-old London native Olivia Sudjic, has already been praised by the likes of British editor Diana Athill and is one of the most talked about debuts of the year.
+We meet in a cafe near my apartment, which I've chosen specifically for its Instagrammable properties: millennial pink tables and food served on pastel plates.
 It's the kind place I imagine Sympathy's characters might post about, tagging the location like a breadcrumb to be found.

-Alice, the book's lead, is living in limbo after graduating university, and in search of a "single, coherent narrative" about her origins (something her adoptive English mother has been unable to supply).
-After striking up a correspondence with her ailing grandmother, Alice travels to New York to help out during Silvia's cancer treatment.
-Once there, she becomes increasingly obsessed with a Japanese writer and Instagram cool-girl named Mizuko, in whose life story Alice detects odd parallels to her own.
+Alice, the book's lead, is living in limbo after graduating from college, and in search of a "single, coherent narrative" about her origins (something her adoptive English mother has been unable to supply.)
+After striking up a correspondence with her sick grandmother, Alice travels to New York to help out during Silvia's cancer treatment.
+Once there, she becomes increasingly obsessed with a Japanese writer and Instagram cool-girl named Mizuko, and Alice detects odd parallels between their life stories.
 Any similarities that might not be present between the pair, Alice is able to manufacture, mining Mizuko's online presence for likes and interests with which to furnish her own personality.
-When Alice orchestrates a "chance" encounter with the writer – cheers geotags – Mizuko is unable to see that what feels like a happy coincidence is anything but.
+When Alice orchestrates a "chance" encounter with the writer—all thanks to geotags—Mizuko is unable to see that what feels like a happy coincidence is anything but.

-Full of wry humour and sharp observations, Sympathy explores the ways we struggle to fully understand an experience that is not our own.
-We relate to others – as we must – through our own limited perspective.
+Full of wry humor and sharp observations, Sympathy explores the ways we struggle to fully understand an experience that is not our own.
+We relate to others—as we must—through our own limited perspective.
 In this era of hyper-connectivity, the illusion of sympathy is everywhere, but are we really connecting in the way that we imagine ourselves to be?

 Nearing the end of the six months, Sudjic's boss told her that they'd given her job to someone else, but that she was welcome to take a role in the Dubai office.
 "There was nothing like the threat of having to leave London to light a fire under my ass!"

-"Throughout history, the tools we make end up shaping us" - Olivia Sudjic
+"Throughout history, the tools we make end up shaping us."

-That Alice's character has been shaped by life online is immediately evident.
-"I was interested in how the internet sees you," says Sudjic.
+Alice's character being shaped by life online is immediately evident.
+"I was interested in how the internet sees you," Sudjic says.
 "To a machine, you're viewed as this collection of metadata; the things you like and click on, what you've spent time doing."
-What's most specific in Alice's characterisation are the traits that can be easily understood by our devices; locations she visits, the amount of time she spends walking around the city and the sights she trains her iPhone lens on.
+What's most specific in Alice's characterization are the traits that can be easily understood by our devices: locations she visits, the amount of time she spends walking around the city, and the sights she captures through the lens of her iPhone.

 Despite the first person narration, Alice's inner-psyche remains blurry, mimicking the way someone is seen by a browser's internal algorithms.
 Later in the novel, strange coincidences begin to occur that mirror how a Facebook advert might anticipate a user's needs.
-"These things that we think are all about choice are actually being predicted, nudged and shaped.
-What we get access to online, the links that float to the top of our searches – that's all coloured by information we often don't even realise we've given out".
+"These things that we think are all about choice are actually being predicted, nudged, and shaped.
+What we get access to online, the links that float to the top of our searches—that's all colored by information we often don't even realize we've given out."

-"The digital apparatus we have with which to affect change slightly tricks us into feeling like we're more powerful than we are, and actually, we're quite passive" – Olivia Sudjic
+"The digital apparatus we have with which to affect change slightly tricks us into feeling like we're more powerful than we are, and actually, we're quite passive."